pasqal-io/emulators/docs/config.md

 The truncation mentioned above functions by throwing away the smallest singular values, until their squared sum exceeds $precision^2$.
 The result is that the truncation procedure finds the smallest MPS whose distance is less than `precision` away from the original state.

-This final interpretation is useful in estimating the error incurred in TDVP through truncation.
-TDVP sweeps from left two right over neighbouring pairs of qubits, and back.
-This means that for each timestep, `2*(nqubits-1)` truncations are performed, so by the triangle inequality, TDVP will output a state whose distance is than `2*(nqubits-1)*precision` from the state TDVP would have output without truncation.
-Note that the truncation errors will not all point in the same direction, so the actual error will likely be closer to `sqrt(2*(nqubits-1))*precision`, similar to the error in a gaussian random walk.
-It's default value is `1e-5`, meaning that each tdvp step will likely be accurate up to order `1e-4`.

 ## max_bond_dim

 In addition to the above procedure, at each truncation step, no more than `max_bond_dim` singular values are kept.
 This parameter will impose a hard cap on the memory consumed by the quantum state, at the cost of losing control over the magnitude of the truncation errors.